byllyfish/finsy/README.md

 ## Development and Testing

+Finsy requires Python 3.10 or later.
+If [poetry](https://python-poetry.org/) is not installed, follow [these directions](https://python-poetry.org/docs/#installation) to install it.

-To set up your local environment for Finsy development.
+Perform these steps to set up your local environment for Finsy development.

 ### Check Installation Requirements